hujhax/austin-improv-wiki/Troupes/Delta Force of Venus.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Delta Force Of Venus will bring a movie filled with all the lusty energy of an Anais Nin erotic novella and all the wild violent action of America's greatest commando team together in the form of a hollywood movie created live in 3D! </blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Delta Force Of Venus will bring a movie filled with all the lusty energy of an Anais Nin erotic novella and all the wild violent action of America's greatest commando team together in the form of a hollywood movie created live in 3D!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do the Movie Format similar to what is performed by Rough Cut from UCB-LA.
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do the Movie Format similar to what is performed by Rough Cut from UCB-LA.
 We formed after the audition for the movie format show that had a run at Coldtowne in November-December, Oscar Bait.
-The audition drew such funny and talented players that several of us decided we had so much fun with the format and playing together that we would form a troupe to keep doing the format. </blockquote>
+The audition drew such funny and talented players that several of us decided we had so much fun with the format and playing together that we would form a troupe to keep doing the format.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]